-Joseph Chernach was a competitive and talented athlete from an early age, playing summer baseball, wrestling since the age of 6 throughout high school, a pole vaulter in track and played pop-warner, JV and Varsity football in high school.
+Joseph Chernach was a competitive and talented athlete from an early age, playing summer baseball, wrestling from the age of six throughout high school, pole vaulting in track, and played pop-warner, JV, and varsity football in high school.
 He won many medals and trophies from grade school through high school.
-Joseph traveled to his next journey on June 6, 2012, with his Forest Park Trojan and Green Bay Packer Jersey, his difficulties and struggles with depression finally came to end at the age of 25.
+After a long battle with depression, Joseph passed away at age 25.
+After his death, his brain was studied by Dr. Ann McKee at the VA-BU-CLF Brain Bank.
+Research determined Joseph had stage 2 or 3 Chronic Traumatic Encephalopathy (CTE).
+His family shared his story to bring awareness to CTE and football’s concussion crisis.

 By Debra Pyka